-Dallas restaurateur Shannon Wynne, who closed Lark on the Park in late 2018, plans to reopen a restaurant in that same spot called Miriam Cocina Latina.
+Dallas restaurateur Shannon Wynne, who closed Lark on the Park in late 2018, has opened a new restaurant in that same spot called Miriam Cocina Latina.

 It's a Mexican restaurant.
 Wynne knows what you're thinking: "We need another Mexican restaurant in Dallas like we need another hole in the head," he says.
 He thinks this restaurant is different.